The EDI 810 is the electronic invoice in an ANSI X12 workflow, sent after shipment to trigger payment. Key things to know:

 |---|---|---|---|

-| ISA / GS / GE / IEA | Interchange & group envelope | Define sender/receiver, version, and control numbers for the entire transmission | Incorrect formatting causes file-level rejection before any invoice data is read |
+| ISA / GS / GE / IEA | Interchange & group envelope | Define sender/receiver, version and control numbers for the entire transmission | Incorrect formatting causes file-level rejection before any invoice data is read |

-| ST / SE | Transaction set header & trailer | Open and close each individual invoice transaction; SE01 must equal the total segment count | Segment count mismatch in SE01 triggers automatic rejection |
+| ST / SE | Transaction set header & trailer | Open and close each invoice transaction; SE01 must equal the total segment count | Segment count mismatch in SE01 triggers automatic rejection |

-| BIG | Beginning segment for invoice | States the invoice date, invoice number, and PO number (BIG04); must echo the exact PO from the inbound 850 | PO number mismatch is the single most common cause of invoice rejection |
+| BIG | Beginning segment for invoice | States the invoice date, invoice number and PO number (BIG04); must echo the exact PO from the inbound 850 | PO number mismatch is the single most common cause of invoice rejection |

-| N1 Loop | Party identification | Identifies bill-to, ship-to, and buyer using trading partner-supplied codes (GLN, store number, DUNS) | Outdated or incorrect party codes cause misapplied cash receipts and "invalid ship-to" chargebacks |
+| N1 Loop | Party identification | Identifies bill-to, ship-to and buyer using trading partner-supplied codes (GLN, store number, DUNS) | Outdated party codes cause misapplied cash and "invalid ship-to" chargebacks |

-| REF | Reference identification | Carries vendor numbers, department codes, or payment routing references required for internal tracking | Omission or mismatch causes payment holds |
+| REF | Reference identification | Carries vendor numbers, department codes or payment routing references | Omission or mismatch causes payment holds |

-| ITD | Terms of sale | Specifies payment terms (e.g., Net 30, 2% 10 Net 30); retailers rely on this for AP scheduling and early payment discounts | Incorrect terms can cause deductions or missed discount windows |
+| ITD | Terms of sale | Specifies payment terms (e.g., Net 30, 2% 10 Net 30) used for AP scheduling and discounts | Incorrect terms can cause deductions or missed discount windows |

-| DTM | Date/time reference | Provides service or shipment dates where trading partners require them for compliance or discount eligibility | Missing when required by trading partner guide triggers compliance flags |
+| DTM | Date/time reference | Provides service or shipment dates where partners require them | Missing when the partner guide requires it triggers compliance flags |

-| IT1 | Baseline item data | Line-level detail: quantity, item number, unit of measure, and price; must align 1:1 with the original 850 and the 856 ASN | IT1 mapping errors are the top source of chargebacks from large retail accounts |
+| IT1 | Baseline item data | Line-level detail: quantity, item number, unit of measure and price; must align 1:1 with the 850 and the 856 | IT1 mapping errors are the top source of chargebacks from large retail accounts |

-| PID | Product/item description | Item descriptions, sent where trading partners require additional product information | Required by some retailers; omission can cause rejection |
+| PID | Product/item description | Item descriptions, where partners require additional product information | Required by some retailers; omission can cause rejection |

 | TDS | Total dollar summary | Invoice total; must equal the sum of all IT1 line extensions plus taxes and adjustments | Even minor rounding discrepancies trigger automatic payment holds |